 2. Is recycled sterling silver as good quality as non recycled sterling silver?

 It certainly is!
 No purity is lost in the process of extracting sterling silver from used sterling silver items.
-The clod of silver produced at the end of the process is still pure silver.
+After the melting down of a sterling silver piece, the clod of silver produced at the end of the process is still pure silver.
 So if 925 sterling silver jewellery is recycled, 92.5% pure silver is extracted.

 In fact if you need further proof collectors often melt down large amounts of silver into molten silver and reset them into blocks as this is more cost effective rather than trying to sell on individual items.
 No purity of silver is lost in this process either.